 One of the most effective ways to get out of an abusive relationship is to file a restraining order.
 Although it can sometimes get a little complicated, having a skilled legal professional on your side can make the process much smoother.
 The State of Utah offers two types of protective orders–a temporary restraining order and temporary civil stalking injunctions.
 Before you begin, it is first important to discuss these options with a Salt Lake City family law attorney.
 Generally, those who are already living with an abusive partner will seek a temporary restraining order.
 To qualify, the petitioner must prove the following:

-The forms used for filing a restraining order in Utah can be found at an attorney’s office, domestic violence shelter or any courthouse.
+The forms used for filing a restraining order in Utah can be found at an attorney’s office, domestic violence shelter, or any courthouse.
 If you are having difficulty filling out any forms, go online to the Utah Online Court Assistance Program.
 Because there are several different types of protective orders in Utah, select the form that applies to your case.

 Restraining orders and protective orders are similar in who they protect.
 However, there are some differences in how long they can be enforced along with the level of penalties assessed to violators.
 A protective order is issued by the court and requires the abuser to stop making any threats or stalking or physically abusing the petitioner.
-It also prevents the abuser from making any contact with the victim, whether it is by phone, email or in person.
-Restraining orders contain even more specific conditions, including provisions that concern child custody, property, spousal and child support.
+It also prevents the abuser from making any contact with the victim, whether it is by phone, email, or in person.
+Restraining orders contain even more specific conditions, including provisions that concern child custody, property, spousal, and child support.
 The length of a restraining order depends on a case-by-case basis.
 They typically last for 6 months.
 However, in some extreme cases, they can be enforced for several years.
 Protective orders are enforced for at least one year and sometimes longer.
 They can be renewed upon request.

 Nobody should be forced to stay in an abusive relationship.
-It is not only detrimental to victim’s health and welfare, it can also be traumatic for the children.
+It is not only detrimental to the victim’s health and welfare, but it can also be traumatic for the children.
 The first step to end this vicious cycle is to obtain a restraining order or protective order.
 Salt Lake City domestic violence attorney Emy A. Cordano understands the obstacles facing victims of domestic violence.
 She utilizes an aggressive and comprehensive approach to ensure each client is placed in the best position to succeed.
 To learn more, contact her Salt Lake City family law office today and schedule a consultation to discuss your case.